 - (4) The Peer Group TSR set forth in this table utilizes the S&P 600 Financials Index, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2023.
 The comparison assumes \$100 was invested for the period starting December 31, 2019, through the end of the listed year in the Company and in the S&P 600 Financials Index, respectively.
 Historical stock performance is not necessarily indicative of future stock performance.
 For 2023 we have changed this comparator group to better align with our 10-K Performance Graph.
 Prior to 2023, we utilized the S&P 400 Financials Index.
 TSR performance for the S&P 400 Financials Index, for the years ending 12/31/2020, 12/31/2021, 12/31/2022, and 12/31/2023, would have been: \$98.37, \$130.97, \$126.99, and \$137.39, respectively. - (5) We determined Cumulative Net Student Loan Cash Flows to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEOs and other non-PEO NEOs in 2023.
 Cumulative Net Student Loan Cash Flows is a non-GAAP financial measure.
 For more information on Cumulative Net Student Loan Cash Flows, including the type of adjustments and exclusions, please see the "2023 Long-term Incentive Program" section of the Compensation Discussion and Analysis included in this proxy statement.
-This performance measure may not have been the most important financial performance measure for years 2022, 2021 and 2020.
-In 2024, Cumulative Net Student Loan Cash Flows will not be the most important financial performance measure; instead, relative total shareholder return is expected to be the most important financial performance measure.
+This performance measure may not have been the most important financial performance measure for years 2022, 2021 and 2020 and we may determine a different financial performance measure to be the most important financial performance measure in future years.
 For the Cumulative Net Student Loan Cash Flows for 2023, certain adjustments were made to the cash flow value in determining the performance of the 2021-23 PSUs which vested in 2023.
 For more information on the types of adjustments and exclusions that can be made to these cash flows, see the definition in footnote 14.